Fractional chromatic number, maximum degree and girth: Technical lemmas

 \subsection{Independence ratio}

 We state two lemmas which can be proved in similar ways.
-We only present the proof of the second one, the argument for the first lemma being very close but a little simpler.
+We only present the proof of the second one, the argument for the first one being very close but a little simpler.